atecon/auto_arima/README.md

 # Features
 - Consideration of seasonal ARIMA models with and without exogenous regressors.
+- Fine tuning the parameter space to evaluate.
 - Simple API.
 - GUI access through the gretl menu.
 - Public convenience functions for the user for summarizing results, or retrieving the gretl ARIMA command of the 'best' model.